zcash/librustzcash/README.md

 ## Security Warnings

-These libraries are currently under development and have not been fully-reviewed.
+These libraries are under development and have not been fully reviewed.

 ## License